LevinGiersch/ZonalClimateAnalyzer/README.md

 | **Spatial grid** | 1 × 1 km **GK3 / DHDN Zone 3** (EPSG 31467) |
 | **Temporal coverage** | 1951 – present (updated yearly) |

-A small `gk3.prj` file ships with the repo; shapefiles are re‑projected into this CRS so raster overlays line up exactly.
+- A small `gk3.prj` file ships with the repo; shapefiles are re‑projected into this CRS so raster overlays line up exactly.
+- Detailled informations on the data (as.pdf) can be found inside the 'ZonalClimateAnalyzer/climate_environment_CDC_grids_germany_annual' folder after executing the script.

 ---